ToshY/BunnyNet-PHP/UPGRADE.md

         - `getDpaDetails` => `getDPADetails`
   - The following public methods have been **removed**:
     - The method `fetchVideoToCollection` was removed as it's no longer in Stream API specifications.
+  - Edge Storage API
+    - Notes:
+      - The argument `$hostCode` has been changed to `$region` and now accepts a `Region` case.
+          - Example: For `Falkenstein` region this would now be `Region::FS` (default).
+          - For a complete list of available `Region` cases, see the example in the [documentation website](https://ToshY.github.io/BunnyNet-PHP/edge-storage-api/#setup).

 > Note: Please take in consideration that due to the impact of this release I cannot fully guarantee this list of
 > breaking changes is complete.
 Thank you for your understanding.